SilvanoGPM/SilvanoGPM/README.md

   Currently studying to become a programmer :computer:.

-  - 🌱 I’m currently learning Angular, Spring and Sass.
+  - 🌱 I’m currently learning Spring and Sass.
   - 💬 Ask me about: **Java** and **Javascript**.
   - 📫 How to reach me: silvanosilvino@hotmail.com :email:.
   - ⚡ Fun fact: At first I watched programming videos to sleep :sweat_smile:.